Shield nickel: Design and production

 According to numismatic author Q. David Bowers, Longacre's obverse design is "one of the most patriotic motifs in American coinage".
-Based on the coat of arms from the Great Seal of the United States of America, Longacre's design focused on the shield, or escutcheon as a defensive weapon, symbolizing strength and self-protection through unity.
+Based on the coat of arms from the Great Seal of the United States, Longacre's design focused on the shield, or escutcheon as a defensive weapon, symbolizing strength and self-protection through unity.
 The upper part of the shield, or "chief", symbolizes Congress, while the 13 vertical stripes, or "paleways" symbolize the states; consequently the entire escutcheon symbolizes the strength of the federal government through the unity of the states.
 The crossed arrows, whose ends are visible near the bottom of the shield, symbolize nonaggression, but imply readiness against attack.
 The laurel branches, taken from Greek tradition, symbolize victory.
 In heraldic engraving, vertical lines represent red, clear areas white and horizontal lines blue, thus the escutcheon is colored red, white and blue and is meant to evoke the American flag.
 Bowers does not consider the reverse design an artistic work, but one which is purely mechanical, obtained by punching characters and devices into a steel hub.

 The new coins proved difficult to produce; due to the hardness of the planchet, the coins were not of high quality and the life of the striking dies was brief.
 The design of the coins was widely criticized, with Wharton describing the shield design as suggesting "a tombstone surmounted by a cross and overhung by weeping willows."
 The American Journal of Numismatics described it as "the ugliest of all known coins".
 More seriously, the reverse design reminded many of the "stars and bars" motif of the defeated Confederate States.
 The rays were eliminated from the design in early 1867, in the hopes of eliminating some of the production problems.
 The transition to the new design was to occur on February 1, 1867, but it is likely the mint used up the remaining dies with the old design in the interest of economy.
 The design change created confusion among the population, with many people assuming one design or the other was a counterfeit, and the Mint considered abandoning the shield design entirely.